mischah/Sublime-Text-2-Settings/Console API Snippets (JavaScript)/README.md

 ![Screenshot](http://mischah.github.com/Console-API-Snippets/images/console.group.png)

+You could also wrap console.time() and console.timeEnd() around existing code by opening the command palette (cmd ⌘ + shift ⇧ + P) and begin to type »console.time« and choose »console.time() - Wrapper«.

 ##About the Console API

 You should have a look at »[Firebug and Logging][firebug_info]« to get an idea of how useful it is to know the different console methods.
 Or check the screencast »[Become a Javascript Console Power-User][screencast]« from Paul Irish.